 However, there are certain limitations in the scope and applicability of Approved Document M 2004 that need to be considered.
 First, in meeting the requirements, the guidance offered in the document draws on the recommendations of BS 8300: 2001, but concedes that "there are some instances where the guidance in this Approved Document differs from the recommendations in the edition of BS 8300" (ODPM, 2004, p.9).
 Secondly, the guidance is not prescriptive, proposing one potential way of meeting the requirements.
-The text emphasises this allowance for other solutions "there is no obligation to adopt any particular solution contained in an Approved Document if you prefer to meet the relevant requirements recommended in the 2004 Approved Document M was through the use of an Access Statement "to identify the philosophy and approach to inclusive design" (ODPM, 2004, p.15).
+The text emphasises this allowance for other solutions "there is no obligation to adopt any particular solution contained in an Approved Document if you prefer to meet the relevant requirement in some other way" (ODPM, 2004, p.5).
+One of the ways to meet the requirements recommended in the 2004 Approved Document M was through the use of an Access Statement "to identify the philosophy and approach to inclusive design" (ODPM, 2004, p.15).
 The function of the